17 Things To Do On Pag Island Croatia: Island Of Lace Travel Guide

 Photo Credit Zadar.hr

-The village of Pag is well known for its incredible lacework and adorned emperors and noblewomen to the common folk.
-Lace was used initially to make ecclesiastical garments or ornaments for clothing and tablecloths.
+The village of Pag is well known for its incredible lacework, which adorned everything from emperors and noblewomen to the common folk.
+Lace was initially used to make ecclesiastical garments or ornaments for clothing and tablecloths.

-Lace-making in Croatia began during the Renaissance period when it spread throughout Europe and the Mediterranean.
-The work is so important to the Croatian culture that UNESCO inscribed it on the UNESCO Intangible Cultural Heritage List in 2009.
+Lace-making in Croatia began during the Renaissance, when it spread throughout Europe and the Mediterranean.
+The work is so important to Croatian culture that UNESCO inscribed it on the UNESCO Intangible Cultural Heritage List in 2009.

-In the Ducal Palace (Kneževa Palača), this tiny museum was created to illustrate the history of this handicraft and provide examples of the best artistry.
+This tiny museum was created in the Ducal Palace (Kneževa Palača) to illustrate the history of this handicraft and provide examples of the best artistry.
 Thus, it makes a good stop for those who have been rained out at the beach or those who are considering purchasing lace as a beautiful souvenir on their visit.
 After all, it’s best to know what the genuine article looks like because otherwise, what seems like a good bargain could prove a very costly mistake.

 Address: Trg Kralja Krešimira IV | Open: 8 am to 11 pm Jun-Sep |Cost: 10 HRK